|1||Product style||WW240, WW320, WW450; LBW240; LBW320; SW240; SW320, DW|

 |2||International standards||AFI Standard|

 Cashew Kernels with a delicious taste, crispy fat, and nutritious.
-Cashew kernel is currently a nutritious seed favored by people all over the world.
+Cashew kernels is currently a nutritious seed favored by people all over the world.

 According to the Vietnam Cashew Association VINACAS, 2017 data shows that Viet Nam is the world’s leading source of cashew exports, accounting for 60% of global output.
 Vietnam is also known as the Capital of Article, with abundant raw materials in the Central Highlands, South Central Coast, and Southeast – where the climate and spectrum are suitable.